 APU Signal Code is X'05'.
-APU Number is a 1-byte field specifying a decimal number (1 through 9) indicating the number of the APU from which the signal 1 was received.
-APU Status Code l-byte field whose contents is a correspond to the response byte of the ł SVC13 APU hardware status field.
-1 APU Error Code l-byte field whose is a contents correspond to the error byte of the SVC13 1 APU hardware status field.
-An X'80' code 1 indicates that no errors exist.
-1 NOTE
+APU Number is a l-byte field specifying a decimal number (l through 9) indicating the number of the APU from which the signal was received.
+APU Status Code is a l-byte field whose contents correspond to the response byte of the SVCl3 APU hardware status field.
+APU Error Code is a l-byte field whose contents correspond to the error byte of the SVCl3 APU hardware status field.
+An X'80' code indicates that no errors exist.

 For information concerning the SVC13 APU hardware status field, consult the OS/32 Supervisor Call (SVC) Reference Manual.

-| An APU signal entry can be made to the task queue in order to:
+An APU signal entry can be made to the task queue in order to: